 In our case, Email Parser by Zapier provided a unique email address that we used in BEE Pro as the email that form submissions will be sent to.

 To configure the parser, we filled out the form, so that BEE Pro sent an email to that special email address.

 On the Zapier side, there is a tool that helped us highlight portions of that email, i.e. the content that we wanted to extract so that it could be saved elsewhere.

 It looked like this:

-The content highlighted in yellow is what the parser will extract from the email when a new message is received by the system.
-As long as the new messages have the same, predictable structure, the parser will do its magic and extract the data you highlighted.
+The content highlighted in yellow is what the parser will extract from the email when a new email is received by the system.
+As long as the new emails have the same, predictable structure, the parser will do its magic and extract the data you highlighted.

 Other email parsers work very similarly.

 Saving the data elsewhere